wvolkers/Ai-FindMyPhoto/README.md

 recognize_faces_show()
 ```

-Marked image displayed with OpenCV, recognized faces are marked green along with the % confidence.
+Resulting image displayed with OpenCV.
+Recognized faces are marked green along with the % confidence.
+"Unknown" faces are marked yellow.

 <img src="example_1_image.jpg" width="700" title="OpenCV marked image" />

 Matplot-grid with comparison results.
-"Known" faces are displayed in the top-row from left to right, found faces are displayed on the left from top to bottom.
-Acceptable confidence is markt yellow, the best is marked green:
+"Known" faces are displayed in the top-row from left to right, faces that are found in the photo are displayed on the left from top to bottom.
+Best confidence is marked green, acceptable confidence is marked yellow.

 <img src="example_1_match.jpg" width="700" title="Matplot-grid with comparison results" />

 Example output log: